-Computers work best in the language of numbers, while humans prefer words.
+Computers work best in the language of numbers, while humans do better with words.
 Today’s Internet was built in a way that caters to each preference, allowing both computers and people to navigate the Web with ease.
-This means that every website has two names or addresses.
+This means that every website has two names, or addresses.
 One is a domain name easily remembered by humans, such as verisign.com.
 The other is a unique, computer-friendly series of numbers, or Internet Protocol (IP) address.

 Dissecting a Domain Name

-The best way to understand a domain name is to start to the right of the first period or "dot."
+The best way to understand a domain name is to start to the right of the first dot.
 The characters after the dot signify the top-level domain or TLD.
-Each TLD has one or more second-level domain names (verisign.com); each second-level domain can have many third-level domain names (support.verisigninc.com).
-Internationalized Domain Names (IDNs) use characters from many different scripts, such as Kanji and Arabic, and not just the familiar Latin alphabet.
+Each TLD has one or more second-level domain names (verisign.com); each second-level domain can have many third-level domain names (support.verisign.com).
+Internationalised Domain Names (IDNs) use characters from many different scripts, such as Kanji and Arabic, and not just the familiar Latin alphabet.